Submitting GPU Jobs

 Available CUDA versions are in

-You can load late versions of CUDA as modules.
+CUDA 11.2 and later can be also loaded as modules.
 This will set various environment variables for you so you should be able to use CUDA easily.

 - list available modules with: